-As of June 30, 2018, the District had the following investments.
+As of June 30, 2019, the District had the following investments.

-Weighted

-average maturity Standard & Poor's
+Weighted average maturity Standard & Poor's

 Investment type Fair value (years) rating %

+MILAF External Investment po ool - CMC \$ 246 0.0027 AAAm 0.0%

-MILAF + MAX Class \$665,311 0.0027 AAAm 100 %
+MILAF External Investment po ool - MAX 5,2 41,408 0.0027 AAAm 100.0%

-Total fair value \$665,311 100 %
+Total fair value \$ 5,2 41,654 100.0%

-Portfolio weighted average maturity 0.0027
+Portfolio weighted average ma aturity 0.0027

-1 day maturity equals approximately .0027 years
+1 day maturity equals approximately .0027 years.

-The District voluntarily invests certain excess funds in external pooled investment funds which included money market funds.
+The District voluntarily invests certain excess funds in external pooled investment funds which include money market funds.
 One of the pooled investment funds utilized by the District is the Michigan Investment Liquid Asset Fund (MILAF).
-MILAF funds are considered external investment pools as defined by the GASB and as such are recorded at amortized cost which approximate fair value.
+MILAF funds are considered external investment pools as defined by the GASB and as such are recorded at amortized cost which approximates fair value.
 The MILAF (MAX Class) fund requires notification of redemptions prior to 14 days to avoid penalties.
 These funds are not subject to the fair value disclosures.